money-god/auction-keeper/CollateralDocker.md

 ### Then, substitute the following variables:

-`KEYSTORE_DIR` - this must be the local directory where your keystore file is.
+`KEYSTORE_DIR` - The local directory where your keystore file is.

 `KEYSTORE_FILE` - Your Ethereum UTC JSON keystore filename